-Making the call to keep a child home from school is never an easy one.
+Deciding when to keep your child home from school is never an easy call.
 If they’re a little stuffy, should they stay home?
 What if they’re coughing?
 Is it allergies?
 A cold?
 COVID?
 It’s enough to make any parent or caregiver’s head spin.

 “We know that there are many benefits beyond just education in having kids attend school in person, but to safely do that, parents and caregivers need to be aware of what to look for, when to keep kids home and when it’s OK to send them back,” says Dr. Jenna Wheeler, a pediatric critical care physician at Orlando Health Arnold Palmer Hospital for Children.
 “We’re entering flu and respiratory virus season, and it’s important to help prevent the spread of all of these illnesses.”